 HOWEVER, a worldwide Summer Olympics could be held in 2021 with no spectators if each event was held in a different location around the world……

 The Olympics are about sport, but also money.
-Tokyo has spent a lot to build the facilities to host the Olympics.
+Tokyo has spent a lot building the facilities to host the Olympics.
 They expect lots of spectators to visit Tokyo and spend lots of money.
 Tokyo needs the Olympics with spectators to break even.
 Whoever is hosting the 2024 Olympics wants to be reassured that they won’t lose a lot of money preparing for the games.

-Several sporting leagues are either staring up again or looking to do so, almost all without audiences at the stadiums in question.
-Obviously, as time goes by, that situation may change, but it’s how things are now.
+Several sporting leagues are either starting up again or looking to do so, almost all without audiences at the stadiums in question.
+As time goes by, that situation may change, but it’s how things are now.

 Fast-forward more than a year (since the Olympics will be in July of 2021), and who can say what the situation will be in Japan by then?
 I’m sure the organizers and the IOC will do everything they can to ensure that there are screaming fans there since the athletes tend to prefer that anyway, but it’s not exactly their call to make.

 I suspect the Tokyo Games will be a bit quieter than a few other recent ones, even if nothing else.
 There’ll almost inevitably be a decent number of people who would otherwise attend but are still concerned about this virus.

 Japan’s Prime Minister could be impossible to hold the Tokyo Olympics

 - The Olympic Games have already been postponed by a year until July 2021

 - Japan’s prime minister says the coronavirus must be ‘contained’ for it to go-ahead

 - Shinzo Abe insists the world needs to show it has won the battle with the disease